 - Bare walls-in

 Use your personal HO-6 condo insurance policy to fill the coverage gaps left open by your HOA’s master policy.

 Bare walls-in (minimal protection)

-Bare walls-in is the most basic and common type of master insurance policy, protecting only the exterior of the building and jointly owned structures and items.
-This basic policy does not cover the appliances, fixtures, ceilings, walls or floors inside your own unit.
-So if your HOA has this type of policy, be sure that you have sufficient coverage through your personal HO-6 condo insurance policy.
+Bare walls-in is the most basic and common type of master insurance policy.
+It protects only the exterior of the building and jointly owned structures and items.
+It does not cover the appliances, fixtures, ceilings, walls or floors inside your own unit.

-Single entity master policies are more inclusive than bare walls-in policies, providing more comprehensive coverage.
-They include much of the interior of the condo units, often including appliances, wiring, flooring and fixtures.
-If your HOA has a single entity policy, you'll be able to save on your personal condo insurance, as you will not need maximum coverage.
+Single entity master insurance policies provide more comprehensive coverage than bare walls-in policies.
+They cover much of the interior of a condo unit, often including appliances, wiring, flooring and fixtures.
+If your HOA has a single entity policy, you should be able to save some money on your personal condo insurance, as you will not need maximum coverage.

-All-in policies are the most comprehensive type of master insurance policy.
+All-in policies are the most comprehensive type of master policy.
 They cover all property and structures in your complex, as well as fixed appliances, the interior of your unit and upgrades.
-That means if you add a new dishwasher and it is damaged in a fire, an all-in will likely cover it, while a single entity policy wouldn't.
-The only exclusion of all-in coverage is for your personal property, such as your furniture and clothes.
+That means if you add a new dishwasher and it is damaged in a fire, an all-in policy will likely cover it, while a single entity policy wouldn't.
+The only exclusion of all-in coverage is your personal property.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.